duneanalytics/docs/docs/query/DuneSQL-reference/Functions-and-operators/index.md

 description: DuneSQL supports a wide range of built-in functions and operators.
 ---

-!!!note
+!!!warning
-    This section has to be maintained by us since we are implementing our own functions and operators and changing existing ones.
+    This section is still under construction.

 This chapter describes the built-in SQL functions and operators supported by Trino.
 They allow you to implement complex functionality and behavior of the SQL executed by Trino operating on the underlying data sources.

-If you are looking for a specific function or operator, see the full alphabetical list or the full list by topic.
-Using ``SHOW FUNCTIONS`` returns a list of all available functions, including custom functions, with all supported arguments and a short description.
+Using ``SHOW FUNCTIONS`` in the query editor returns a list of all available functions, including custom functions, with all supported arguments and a short description.

 [Aggregate](aggregate.md)
 [Array](array.md)